-This legal perspective on Texas education law (most of which was analyzed and written during 2011) was provided by ICR's special counsel, attorney James J. S. Johnson, at the time of ICR-SOBA's formation.
+This legal perspective on Texas education law is provided by ICR's special counsel, James J. S. Johnson, with the original of this legal perspective being provided during AD2011.
 (For a historical context perspective, see also www.icr.org/article/5714/.)